bios62/notechws/labs/ords.md

 ![ORDS Screen](../images/ords25.jpg)

+Finally lets create two GET APIs one for making a prediction and one for fetching the latest 25 rows form the logdata table

-The last REST API, preditct GET deviates a bit.
+Predict GET deviates a bit.
 This REST API select ad value with a PL/SQL having two input query parameters

-Repeat the steps and add REST API predict, GET.
-Create tempplate predict
+Create template predict

 ![ORDS Screen](../images/ords30.jpg)